Role and responsibility

 USFS Record of Decision

 The USFS announced availability of its Draft ROD June 6, 2018.
 The Draft ROD explains the proposed decisions and rationale to authorize B2H Project-related actions affecting lands and to amend portions of the Wallowa-Whitman National Forest Land and Resource Management Plan (Forest Plan).
 The Agency Preferred Alternative crosses NFS lands for about seven miles, or about two percent, of its total 293-mile length.
 Wallowa-Whitman National Forest Supervisor, Tom Montoya, is the responsible official for the USFS decision.

 The Draft ROD is available on the USFS project webpage.

 The Draft ROD and Final EIS are subject to an objection process.
-Objections are accepted during a 45-day period beginning June 7, 2018, the day after legal notice was published in the newspaper of record, the Baker City Herald.
+Objections were accepted June 7 through July 23, 2018.

 For additional information concerning this project, the NEPA documents, or how to participate in the predecisional objection and review process, contact: